Sant'Aspreno ai Crociferi

 Church of Sant'Aspreno ai Crociferi, Naples.

-Sant'Aspreno ai Crociferi is a church in the neighborhood of San Carlo all'Arena, Naples, southern Italy.
+Sant'Aspreno ai Crociferi (lit.
+"Saint Aspren of the Crociferi") is a church in the neighborhood of San Carlo all'Arena, Naples, southern Italy.
 It is dedicated to Saint Aspren.

+Ferdinando Sanfelice designed a star-shaped plan for the church, although it was later built to a more ordinary design by engineer Luca Vecchione.